 Pyramidal peak is a jagged peak formed when the backwalls of some corries on the sides of a mountain become steep.
 The peaks are sharpened by frost. example of pyramidal peak is found at the Matterhorn on the Swiss-Italian border.

-This is a tributary of a U-shaped valley which ends abruptly above the floor of the U-shaped valley and is separated from it by almost vertical slope. . hanging valley.
+This is a tributary of a U-shaped valley that ends abruptly above the floor of the U-shaped valley and is separated from it by the almost vertical slope.

 Hanging valleys develop because of two reasons: